Diyi2020/Diyi2020.github.io/_pages/about.md

 Exploring __Quantum Technology__, __Moiré Material__ are my main interests for applications in Quantum.
 On the other hand, along with the development of Quantum computer, High performance computing and Artificial Intelligence in past decade, a natural question to ask is how can we take advantage of these new tools and apply them in __Scientific Computing__.
 Being able to harness Quantum Computer and Artificial Intelligence would be really exciting for many domains.

+Always open to discussion on any interesting topics and eager to learn more modern math and physics.

 __Programming Language__: Julia, Python, Matlab.
 Hope to learn and use CUDA in near future as well.